Coccoidea ssp.

 Stepped Guide to Remove Scale

 1. Using your fingernails to pry-off each bug is the safest and most efficient way to remove them.
-Due to the easy chance of puncturing the leaves with a sharp tool, avoid anything other than your hands.
+Due to the easy chance of puncturing the leaves with a sharp tool, avoid anything other than your hands or an old toothbrush.

 3. An optional tip is to replace the top 2cm (1 inch) of the soil.
 Not only will this improve the overall soil conditions, but it'll also remove any alive fallen bugs that have landed in it.
 This method can be taken once the plant has become fully dry after the first wash, and should only be performed once.